4thpillar technologies updates

 Technology and terms explainers

 Blockchain provides a decentralized and secure shared digital ledger, which gives participating parties a way of validating information related to a transaction.
 In doing so, it speeds up the process and cuts out intermediaries and costs.
-Blockchain is made out of a trail of validated facts.
+Blockchain is made from a trail of validated facts.
 These facts can be anything from money to information.
-As part of this digital system of record keeping, each transaction and its details are validated and then recorded across a network of computers.
+As part of this digital system of record-keeping, each transaction and its details are validated and then recorded across a network of computers.
 Everyone who has access to the distributed ledger receives this information and the parties agree on the accuracy before the block is replicated, shared and synchronized among the entities.
 A Blockchain is virtually impossible to tamper with since each block of information references the block before it.
 In an age when trust is both elusive and held at a high premium, Blockchain presents a way to confirm, validate and authenticate both values and events.
-Smart contracts are basically a code or rules written into a digital program, which determine what happens when digital assets come in or when certain conditions are met.
+Smart contracts are a code or rules written into a digital program, which determines what happens when digital assets come in or when certain conditions are met.

-Blockchain eDelivery is a network of nodes for digital communications and document exchange.
-It is based on a decentralised model where files exchange process runs between blockchain wallets.
+Blockchain eDelivery is a network of nodes for digital communications and electronic data and document exchange.
+It is based on a decentralised model where electronic data and document exchange process runs between blockchain wallets.
 Private and public cryptographic keys are used for transaction authentication.
 Blockchain eDelivery has significant security advantages, comparing to traditional eDelivery.
-FOURdx is world first developed and tested blockchain eDelivery protocol capable of; (1) connecting senders and receivers by executing document exchange; (2) performing eDelivery based on the current EU legislation, and; (3) archiving securely encrypted data.
+Blockchain eDelivery protocol (i.e. FOURdx) developed and tested blockchain eDelivery protocol capable of; (1) connecting senders and receivers by executing document exchange; (2) performing eDelivery based on the current EU guidelines, and; (3) archiving securely encrypted data.